Reviewed by Dr. Sharon Stills, NMD

 Upgrade your diet

 Focus mostly on changes that will keep insulin and blood sugar from spiking and then dropping suddenly, which helps to stabilize mood and reduce irritability.
-You can prevent these extreme highs and lows by including protein with every meal and snack and avoiding high-sugar, high carb foods (including alcohol).
-As you take these away, or limit them, add in fiber, healthy fats and complex carbohydrates to every meal.
+You can prevent these extreme highs and lows by including protein with every meal and snack and avoiding high-sugar, high-carb foods (including alcohol).
+For sustained energy, add in fiber, healthy fats and complex carbohydrates.
 You’ll be full and satisfied, and feel more stable.

 Take a quality multivitamin

-To simplify your PMS prevention plan, find a high-quality multivitamin/mineral complex with calcium, magnesium, Vitamin E, Vitamin B6, like the one we’ve formulated just for women, Essential Nutrients, in our SHOP.
+To simplify your PMS prevention plan, find a high-quality multivitamin/mineral complex with calcium, magnesium, Vitamin E, Vitamin D and Vitamin B6, like the one we’ve formulated just for women, Essential Nutrients, in our SHOP.
 Thousands of women have told us it has made THE difference in diminishing their PMS symptoms.

 Shrink your stress burden

 Stress is the number one contributor to worsening hormonal symptoms, so support your body’s overall hormonal balance by reducing your stress burden.
-Finally achieving PMS relief is a great reason to take up a meditation, yoga and/or a deep breathing practice.
+Taking up a meditation, and/or deep breathing practice will help you feel less stressed out and more relaxed.
+Your hormones will thank you!

 Exercise regularly